confluentinc/confluent-kafka-go/README.md

     make
     sudo make install

-After installing `librdkafka` you will need to build your Go application with `-tags dynamic`.
+After installing librdkafka you will need to build your Go application with `-tags dynamic`.

-**Note:** If you use the master branch of the Go client, then you need to use
+**Note:** If you use the `master` branch of the Go client, then you need to use
-          the `master` branch of `librdkafka`.
+          the `master` branch of librdkafka.

-**confluent-kafka-go requires `librdkafka` v1.6.0 or later.**
+**confluent-kafka-go requires librdkafka v1.6.0 or later.**

 API Strands
 ===========

-There are two main API strands: function and channel based.
+There are two main API strands: function and channel-based.

 Function-Based Consumer
 -----------------------